 As a result, it's important to handle the situation tactfully.
 Remember, your goal is to make a great impression.
 Calling out an interviewer for asking an illegal question is, unfortunately, not the best strategy when trying to accomplish this.

 4. Don't Talk About Maternity Leave Until You've Gotten The Offer

 While it's tempting to ask about the company's maternity leave policy during the hiring process, Augustine strongly recommends holding off until you've been offered the job—in writing.

 “Whenever possible, save this conversation until you're ready to negotiate your compensation," says Augustine.

 Instead, do your homework.
-Research the company’s parental-leave policy on sites such as Working Mother, Glassdoor, and CareerBliss.
+Research the company's parental leave policy on sites such as Glassdoor and Comparably.
 Doing a little detective work beforehand can save you some major headaches down the road.

 “Keep conversations about your maternity leave to a minimum with the employer," says Augustine.
 “Remember, it's only a temporary absence and shouldn't impact your performance."